Children’s Community Options Program: Who is Eligible?

 Learn more about the Children’s Programs Eligibility and Functional Screen, P-03061.

 Who can join CCOP?

 To receive CCOP services, the child in your care must:

 - Be younger than age 22.

 - Live in an eligible setting, such as at home, a relative’s home, or a foster home.

-- The child meets an eligible level of care based on the CLTS Functional Screen.
+- Meet an eligible level of care needed for CCOP based on the functional screen.